comment

 F#-specific new features

-• Not relying on ReflectedDefinition produces smaller .dll files and have improved compilation running time.
-JavaScript attribute now can be set on assembly level too, [<JavaScript(false)>] can remove a member or type from the compilation scope.
+- Not relying on ReflectedDefinition produces smaller .dll files and have improved compilation running time.

-• Correct object-oriented behavior in JavaScript translation.
+operator, inner generic functions, pattern matching on arrays, statically resolved type parameters. - Correct object-oriented behavior in JavaScript translation.
 WebSharper now fully supports method overrides, interface implementations, static constructors, base calls, constructor chaining, having no implicit constructor, self identifier on constructors.

-• Module let values now work as in .NET, not all initialized in arbitrary order on page load, only on first access of a value from a single file.
+values now work as in .NET, not all initialized in arbitrary order on page load, only on first access of a value from a single file. - Better error reporting, translation failures are reported at the exact location of the expression.

 For upgrading your WebSharper 3 projects, check out the update guide.